 AOV is the average amount of money spent each time a customer orders something from your store.
 This can be for one product or multiple products bought together in one order.

-The formula for AOV is quite straightforward:
+The formula for AOV is relatively straightforward:

 Tracking AOV as an ecommerce metric helps you set benchmarks and goals for the future.

-Increasing store traffic or optimizing your store for conversions will cost you, but you can increase AOV without spending a penny by getting shoppers to buy more products in each order.
+Increasing traffic or optimizing your store for conversions will cost you, but you can increase AOV without spending a penny by getting shoppers to buy more products in each order.

 - Upsell and cross-sell products wherever possible